<img src="https://secure.leadforensics.com/51024.png" style="display:none;">

 arrow_back

-1) Application Service Request
+1) Application service request

-The first thing that usually happens to kick off a packaging and testing process is an application service request is made.
+The first thing that usually happens to kick off a packaging and testing process is making an application service request.
 Either an end user or a business unit requests a brand new application or an upgrade to an existing application.
 The request specifies the exact name and desired version of the application, licensing details, and possibly the time frame in which this application needs to be packaged, tested, and deployed.
 The application owner typically logs the request in the appropriate system, like ServiceNow or a packaging workflow system.

-At this point, only the most basic information about the application is usually captured, so a service request ticket is generated and the ticket routed to the initiation or discovery team.
+At this point, only the most basic information about the application is usually captured, so a service request ticket is generated, and the ticket is routed to the initiation or discovery team.

 After the application request has been submitted and logged, the initiation phase can begin.
 At this point, you will most likely kick off an approval process for the cost of creating the application package.
-Due to the often high cost of the application packaging process (which then will be charged back to the business unit), organizations usually get approval as soon as possible after the request has been submitted.
+Due to the often high cost of the application packaging process (which will be charged back to the business unit), organizations usually get approval as soon as possible after the request has been submitted.
 In certain cases, a low volume of required installations for the application may dictate that packaging is not initiated, but rather a local/manual install process is undertaken.

-Assuming that the criteria for packaging are met, and everything is approved and ready to go, an IT infrastructure application management person contacts the application owner to gather the application-specific source media, install instructions, and other relevant information (e.g, an app needing this configuration in region A and that configuration in region B).
+Assuming that the criteria for packaging are met, and everything is approved and ready to go, an IT infrastructure application management person contacts the application owner to gather the application-specific source media, install instructions, and other relevant information (e.g., an app needing this configuration in region A and that configuration in region B).

 In addition, they will need to know any test login accounts (to be able to test the application), what CPU architecture that application supports, and what dependencies there might exist.
 They will also need to know whether the app is to be supported on physical machines or uses different platforms or App-V virtualization, such as Citrix, AVD, or Microsoft Intune.
 Finally, they need to understand the scope of the distribution.
 Will this application be deployed company-wide or just rolled out to a few people?
 At the end of the initiation phase, you should have all of the information you need to go into the packaging phase.

-3. Application Packaging
+3. Application packaging

 In the next step, you assign your packager or packaging team based on capacity.
-That person or team is then going to work their way through the install as well as any configuration changes and custom actions that need to be applied (e.g., adding an entry to TNSNAMES or copying a file into a specific directory).
+That person or team is then going to work their way through the installation as well as any configuration changes and custom actions that need to be applied (e.g., adding an entry to TNSNAMES or copying a file into a specific directory).
 Then they snapshot the application (meaning they take the changes from the machine they are packaging on and wrap them up into an application package) before they apply the required organizational standards (such as naming standards, registry permissions, and registry keys) and sign the application (required for MSIX apps).
 They will also apply any necessary settings, e.g., whether the application is a per-user or per-device install.

 Now you have a package in the appropriate format.
 If your team is executing this process manually, they would have to package first, for example, the MSI package, and then repeat the same process for an App-V. They might have to do the same process twice to get two separate packages or at minimum, run a conversion process against one package to create the second.

-4. User Acceptance Testing
+4. User Acceptance Testing (UAT)

 Once your application is packaged, you move into user acceptance testing, which is commonly referred to as UAT.
 The packaging team makes the application available to the application owner, which typically requires the app initiation person to contact the app owner and provision the app into a virtual machine, onto a physical test machine, or in a live environment ready for testing.
 The application owner then tests the app configuration to confirm that this is what they were expecting.
 If successful, they will sign it off.
 If unsuccessful, a lengthy back-and-forth between the two parties may ensue as things have not worked appropriately, something has been missed, it does not install correctly, or something else was not right.